 Maggie Valley / Waynesville, North Carolina

-Easy paved access, lots of parking, restrooms, handicap facilities, free refreshments, wreaths and gift items in our hospitality tent.
+Easy paved access, lots of parking, restrooms, handicap facilities, wreaths, and gift items in our hospitality tent.

 Your dogs are welcome on the farm but need to be on a leash.
 We ask that you do not bring them inside our Hospitality Tent.

 Did you ever think that by using a live Christmas tree in your house that you were actually helping the environment?
 Real trees help the environment from the time they are planted until after the holiday season when they can be recycled.